sedostheatre/sedos.co.uk/input/about/faqs.md

 For more information or to join email membership@sedos.co.uk.

 You must also pay a participation fee.
-Participation fees are £30 for a play or one week musical; £40 for a two week musical.
+Participation fees are £30 for a play or one-week musical; £40 for a two week-musical.

 **What ability / experience is needed?**